LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Courses & Workshops

 `2021`
 **Nodo Nacional de Bioinformática UNAM & Comunidad de Desarrolladores de Software en Bioinformática**.
-Ensamble y Anotación de Genomas y Metagenomas.
+Genomes and Metagenomes Assembly and Annotation.

 `2020`
 **Physalia-courses & the Free University of Berlin**.
 Adaptation Genomics.

-`2019`
-**Universidad del Medio Ambiente**.
-Gestión Integral de Residuos Sólidos Urbanos.

 `2018`
 **American Fisheries Society**.
 A Life Cycle of Scientific Communication: Presenting, Writing, Reviewing, and Using Social Media for a Variety of Audiences.